gdmoney/network-automation-github-actions/README.md

 - delete the new branch
 - GitHub Actions workflow starts
 - self-hosted runner runs the jobs
-- python scripts are executed
+- Python scripts are executed
 - networking devices are updated